Paid Across

 How much does PayPal charge to receive USD in the Philippines?

 Available, familiar, and the most expensive mainstream way to receive client money in the Philippines.
 Cross-border commercial receiving runs about 4.4% plus a fixed fee, and converting the USD balance to pesos adds a currency spread of roughly 3-4% (we could not open PayPal's Philippine fee page directly, so treat the exact percentages as estimates and check your own transaction receipts).
-The redeeming feature is on the way out: PayPal links directly to GCash, and that withdrawal step is free with settlement in about 1-2 business days.
+PayPal links directly to GCash.
+GCash charges a cash-in fee on that step, and it prices cash-ins differently depending on where the money comes from: a PayPal balance, a Payoneer balance, a linked bank account, and an over-the-counter partner are each on a different schedule.
+That is why the figures quoted on Philippine finance blogs so often disagree: they are usually real GCash fees attached to the wrong source.
+For a PayPal-funded cash-in the commonly reported figure is about 1%, and the amounts users post for ordinary cash-ins match it.
+We could not open GCash's help pages to confirm that, and we could not establish how the fee behaves on larger cash-ins, where reports still conflict, so treat about 1% as a guide for ordinary amounts rather than a promise and check the fee the app quotes you before you withdraw.
+Settlement still takes about 1-2 business days.
 Use PayPal when a client insists on it; move recurring clients to Wise or Payoneer.

 How much does Western Union charge to receive USD in the Philippines?